-Alexey Firsov is a very fascinating artist who pioneered his own hyper-impressionist technique called “Lavism”.
-The paint on his canvases spreads like a volcanic lava and congeals on the surface in 3D shapes.
+Alexey Firsov is a Russian very fascinating abstract painter who pioneered his own hyper-impressionist artistic style self-called ‘Lavism’.
+The paint on his canvases spreads like volcanic lava and congeals on the surface in 3D shapes.
 It fully dries only in three years.
-The technique is destinguished by passionate brush strokes, explosive colors, and bold thick texture.
+The technique is distinguished by passionate brush strokes, explosive colors, and bold thick texture.

 And so, we came to her house, set out the paintings and started shooting.
 Suddenly a strange man approached me from behind and asked:

 I also used to enjoy shooting, but then give up on it.
 I took pictures of landscapes to memorize the workrooms I liked.
 And can you snap me as I have no good pictures of me at all?